Join our newsletter for updates and exclusive content!

 Continue Reading: Our 80/20 Module Guides

-We hope this helps.
+We hope this helps narrow down the options of which fasteners to choose for your van build.
 Don’t forget, you get 5% off your 8020.net order by clicking through any link on our blog!
 If you are building your rig with extruded aluminum, we have specific guides for almost all of the modules you will need.
 Enjoy, and happy building!

 Thanks for being here!
 Happy building!